 - And my biggest pet peeve of all: I’m just not a morning person.

-Again, some of these statements are directly connected to your business, but all of them affect your business negatively, so you have to realize that they are just excuses and eliminate them from your vocabulary.
+Now, some of these excuses may not seem to be business related, but all of them affect your business negatively in some way.
+You have to recognize every one of them for the lame excuses they are and eliminate them from your vocabulary.

 I could write about each of these (and I probably will over time), but since the “not a morning person” excuse is so common, let’s start by digging into that one.